thomfre/thomfre.dev/_posts/2020-03-06-my-oscp-experience.md

 ![](/assets/images/oscp/result.png)

 Turned out in the end that I didn't do anything wrong, and I finally got the message that I passed the exam!
-This was a huge reward after a lot of hard work.
-But the best reward, is all the new knowledge I have.
+This is a huge reward after a lot of hard work.

+The best reward however, is all the new knowledge I've got.

 ## Time spent